Vassfjellet

-Vassfjellet is a mountain on the border of the municipalities of Melhus and Trondheim in Trøndelag county, Norway.
+Vassfjellet is a mountain on the border of Melhus Municipality and Trondheim Municipality in Trøndelag county, Norway.
 The eastern side of the mountain hosts a ski resort, Vassfjellet Skisenter.
 The 710 m tall mountain lies about 4 km southeast of the village of Melhus.

 At the top there is a radio and television transmitting tower, which extends 220 m above the top of the tall mountain.
 A road leading to the top has been built for maintenance access to the tower.
-This road starts in the village of Kvål in Melhus, but is closed to public vehicle access.
+This road starts in the village of Kvål in Melhus Municipality, but is closed to public vehicle access.
 It is however an excellent route for hiking.

-The Vassfjell Chapel is located on the northeast side of the mountain in Klæbu.
+The Vassfjell Chapel is located on the northeast side of the mountain in Trondheim Municipality.